This post may contain affiliate links.

-It’s not hard to see green iguanas sunbathe on the beach, swim with sea turtles, or see soaring scarlet macaws against the setting sun at the beaches of the Pacific Ocean.
+It’s not hard to see green iguanas sunbathing on the beach, swimming with sea turtles, or soaring scarlet macaws against the setting sun at the beaches of the Pacific Ocean.

 To that end, I highly recommend you invest in these laminated pocket guides from Rainforest Publications.
 They are prominent throughout Costa Rica and used by guides there, but they are cheap and easy to get on Amazon.
 We let the girls hold them and do scavenger hunts, and they are provided literally hours of entertainment both in Costa Rica and when we are in the US.